isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 ```

 !!! hint ""
-    Note: We only render the films if data is present, otherwise we just render a spinner.
+    Note: We only render the films if the data is loaded, otherwise we just render a spinner.

 <div data-snack-id="r1oi7XkeZ" class="expo" data-snack-platform="ios" data-snack-preview="false"></div>

 ## The Characters Component

-Now lets improve our app by adding the characters for each film.
+Now lets improve our app by displaying the characters of each film.

 We follow the same strategy as before.

   1. Define components purpose
-  2. Checkout data needs in API Explorer and compose query
+  2. Check data requirements in API Explorer and compose query
   3. Build component
   4. Add component to existing tree and provide data

 > The Characters component should render all provided characters.